FreeCap23/STM-Code-Blocks/Guides/Arduino_to_STM.md

 ## Where to Add Global Variables

-In STM32CubeMX-generated code, global variables should be declared in a new file `globals.h`.
+In STM32CubeMX-generated code, global variables should be declared in a new file `globals.h` following these steps:
-Steps to create the "globals.h" file:
 - navigate to "Project Explorer / YourProject / Core / Inc";
 - right-click on "Inc" folder;
 - choose "New / Header file";